 Try this, Harry, Robert thought, still holding Gregory's gaze:

-The rabbi says, "Hey you two, why don't you go in with me to buy this last 20% of fossil fuel.
-Then we'll pull it off the market and save the Earth!"
+The rabbi says, "Hey you two, why don't you go in with me to buy Earth's last fossil fuel?
+Then we'll pull it off the market and save the planet!"

 The Catholic priest says, "That's a great idea!
 Count me in!"

-The pantheist says, "No!
+But the pantheist exclaims, "No!
 This may not happen!
 The Earth

 God is freezing to death and wants the surface of the planet to ignite and